Juliet and Kelly Starrett on the indoor rower

 Are there any potential side effects of creatine?

-Possible side effects include minor weight gain, due to water retention in the muscles, digestive issues, and muscle cramps.
+Possible side effects include weight gain, due to water retention in the muscles and potential digestive issues.
 These effects are generally mild and can be minimized with proper hydration.

 Is it better to take creatine before or after a workout?

 Research suggests benefits to taking creatine both before and after workouts.
-Post-workout might be slightly more beneficial due to increased muscle uptake from exercise-induced blood flow.
+Post-workout might be slightly more beneficial due to increased muscle uptake from exercise-induced blood flow, but really consistency is more important than timing.

 Can I take creatine forever?

-Long-term use of creatine appears to be safe for healthy individuals, but it’s wise to cycle off periodically or consult a healthcare provider for personalized advice.
+Long-term use of creatine appears to be safe for healthy individuals.

 Should I double up on creatine if I miss a day?